AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-encryption-tde-tsql.md

 ALTER DATABASE [AdventureWorks] SET ENCRYPTION OFF;
 ```

+> [!NOTE]
-> [AZURE.NOTE] A paused SQL Data Warehouse must be resumed before making changes to the TDE settings.
+> A paused SQL Data Warehouse must be resumed before making changes to the TDE settings.

 ## Verifying Encryption
 To verify encryption status for a SQL Data Warehouse, follow the steps below: